 - Unprocessed bran is a cheap fibre supplement.
 You can sprinkle bran on breakfast cereals, or mix it with fruit juices, milk, stews, soups, crumbles, pastries, scones, etc. However, bran may not be suitable for you (see below).

 - Other fibre supplements include ispaghula husk (psyllium), methylcellulose, sterculia, wheat dextrin, inulin fibre, and whole linseeds (soaked in water).
-There are various branded products that contain these supplements (a pharmacist can advise).
+There are various branded products that contain these fibre supplements (a pharmacist can advise).

 Fibre needs fluid to work, so have plenty to drink when you eat a high-fibre diet or fibre supplements.
-Drink at least two litres (about 8-10 cups) per day.
+Drink around two litres (about 8-10 cups) per day.
 This is to prevent a blockage of the gut, which is a rare complication of eating a lot of fibre without adequate fluid.
 This might include water, sugar-free squashes, herbal/fruit teas, tea and coffee.

 Some people report that a high-fibre diet causes some persistent mild symptoms such as mild pains and bloating.
 In particular, some people with irritable bowel syndrome find that an increase in fibre makes symptoms worse.
 This may be related to the type of fibre you take.
 Soluble fibre is more helpful than insoluble fibre, especially when aiming to ease symptoms of irritable bowel syndrome.
 Bran and other insoluble-based fibre may actually make symptoms worse in some people.